AliAtaollahi/CPS_IOT_HW/README.md

 8. **End**: The flow concludes once the door is securely closed or the denied access protocol is completed.

 ## Project Directory Structure and Contents

 ### Proteus Folder
 This folder holds simulation files for Proteus software, allowing us to simulate the hardware setup virtually.
 Here's a detailed description of the simulation setup:

-1. **Simulation Environment**:
+#### Simulation Environment
-   - The Proteus project file, **CPS CA1.pdsprj**, provides the simulation environment where we can visualize and test the behavior of the IoT-based entry and exit management system.
+   - The Proteus project file, `CPS CA1.pdsprj`, provides the simulation environment where we can visualize and test the behavior of the IoT-based entry and exit management system.

-2. **Components**:
+#### Components:
    - **Terminal for Entering RFID Tag**: This component simulates the RFID tag reader terminal where individuals can tap their RFID cards for authentication.
 In the simulation, we can input RFID tag data to emulate different user interactions.

    - **Arduino Board**: The Arduino microcontroller is simulated to execute the control logic for the entry and exit management system.
 It interfaces with the RFID reader, servo motor, LEDs, and Ethernet module to perform authentication and control door access.